5calls/5calls/README.md

 #### JavaScript Linting

 Linting of the 5 Calls JavaScript code is done using [ESLint](http://eslint.org/) with rules defined in ```.eslintrc.json```.
 The following command runs ESLint: ```gulp eslint```

-<a id="Deployment"></a>
-## Deployment

-Use the makefile in the backend project's folder.
-You can `make deploy` to update the go server or `make deploy_static` to update the site.

-When updating the go server, remember to log in, connect to the screen instance (`screen -r`) and stop the go process before replacing it via the deploy, otherwise you get "text file busy" errors in scp.

 <a id="Contributor_Guidelines"></a>
 ## Contributor Guidelines